10 Feb Celebration Cream Tart

 - Preheat the oven to 170°C and bake the biscuits, one tray at a time, for 10-15 minutes.
 Watch closely and remove as soon as the biscuit starts to brown around the edges.
 Leave to cool on the tray for 5 minutes, then remove and cool completely.

 - Start working with the 2nd disc of dough, repeating the process of rolling, cutting and baking with the second number.
 If you are making a heart, you will only need about ⅔ of the dough to make two hearts.
 The rest of the dough can be frozen for up to 3 months.

 - Once the biscuits have cooled completely, you can store the biscuits in an airtight container (if you have one large enough!) for up to 4 days.

-- To make the mascarpone cream, whip 250ml cream with 2 tablespoons of icing sugar until soft peaks form.
-Gently beat the mascarpone until softened, then add the remaining cream, remaining icing sugar and vanilla and mix until smooth.
+- To make the mascarpone cream, whip the cream with 2 tablespoons of icing sugar until soft peaks form.
+Gently beat the mascarpone until softened, then add remaining icing sugar and vanilla and mix until smooth.
 Do not overmix.

-- Gently fold the whipped cream into the marscapone mixture until combined.
+- Gently fold the whipped cream into the mascarpone mixture until combined.
 Place into a piping bag fitted with a large round nozzle and refrigerate until needed.

 - Use your fruit, sweets and flowers to decorate the numbers as desired, then serve.
 Refrigerate until you are ready to serve.
 The tart is best served the same day, as the biscuit will start to soften in the fridge.